 Whilst in Berlin, the regiments of the East Anglian Brigade were the first to adopt the new policy of forming a "large regiment", the Royal Anglian Regiment on 1 September 1964.
 The Pompadours became the 3rd Battalion The Royal Anglian Regiment, serving later in Tidworth, Aden, for an Emergency Tour, Aldershot, Cyprus, as part of the United Nations forces, and Germany, as part of the British Army of the Rhine (BAOR).

 The 3rd Battalion served a number of tours in Northern Ireland between 1972 and 1992, in both rural and urban areas.
 It was during an operational tour in Derry/Londonderry in the latter year that the Battalion learnt it was to be disbanded as part of cuts forced on the Army by the government's "Options for Change" paper.

 On 5 October 1992, the 3rd Battalion, Royal Anglian Regiment (Bedfordshire, Hertfordshire and Essex), was disbanded at Colchester and its personnel and traditions were passed on to the 1st Battalion of the Regiment.

 In all its long and colourful history, The Essex Regiment has never failed in peace and war.
 It has only one standard in barracks or in battle - the highest.
-To attain this standard it must cling at all times to the old, simple ideas that have made the British Army famous in history throughout the world - obedience, service and sacrifice.
+To attain this standard, it must cling at all times to the old, simple ideas that have made the British Army famous in history throughout the world, namely obedience, service and sacrifice.